openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility.rst

          :fragment: [add_extension]

-The ``Identity`` is a custom operation class defined in :doc:`Custom Operation Guide <openvino_docs_Extensibility_UG_add_openvino_ops>`.
+The ``Identity`` is a custom operation class defined in :doc:`Custom Operation Guide <openvino-extensibility/custom-openvino-operations>`.
 This is sufficient to enable reading OpenVINO IR which uses the ``Identity`` extension operation emitted by Model Optimizer.
 In order to load original model directly to the runtime, add a mapping extension:

 .. tab-set::